 Here are more tips to reduce scalding risks in your bathroom:

 - Always run cold water first.
 Turn cold water off last to cool the spout.

-- Always test the bath water before putting a child in.
+- Always test the bath water before putting your child in.

-- Never leave a small child in the care of an older child in the bathroom.
+- Never leave a young child in the care of an older child in the bath or bathroom.

 - Never leave your child alone in the bathroom.